dmaccormac/treelaunch/0.8/README.md

 # Overview
 TreeLaunch is a launcher application for Windows.
 It allows you to manage items using groups which are then displayed in a Windows Explorer style tree.
-It is designed to be lightweight, flexible and extensible.
+It is designed to be lightweight, flexible and portable.
 You can launch any program that can be started from the command line or Windows Run box.

-It also provides a time logging feature to provide a history of how long you work with each item in the tree.
+It also provides a time logging feature which keeps a history of how long you work with each item in the tree.

 # Installation